spillz/EViews_VScode/README.md

 ### 0.2.5

 Updates for missing EViews builtins, more hover links to files and definitions, subroutine doc strings on hover, fix broken EViews help links.

+### 0.2.6

+Bugfixes on case handling of symbols in subroutines.
+Copy command as variable definitions.
+No hints on "." operator for program variables.